jasonbayton/11ty/_src/projects/managed-info/index.md

 ## What does MANAGED INFO cost?

 MANAGED INFO is a **free** application.
-I may add customisation options to the application, akin to MANAGED SETTINGS, in future.
-This depends on demand.
+An optional licence unlocks additional customisation options, including:

+- Hiding branding
+- Custom app title
+- Custom information cards
+- Disabling fun (😁)

 If desired, MANAGED INFO can be organisation-branded as a custom application.
 Please do get in touch if interested.

+View more details and pricing information:

+<a class="button" href="pricing">View pricing</a>

 ## Get started